Synixe/Documents/guides/tactics/ruleof3.md

 # Rule of 3

 ## Basic Principle
-Each persion should only be in charge of three other people or elements.
+Each person should only be in charge of three other people or elements.
 SL has a max of 3 teams
 TL has a max of 3 rifleman
 ## Reasoning